Leechen2014/tensorflow/tensorflow/examples/android/README.md

 with bazel and the app doesn't come up, then the easiest thing to do is try installing with adb.

+if you building it in ubuntu/linux 64 bit , encountered such a problem : "error while loading shared libraries: libz.so.1: cannot open shared object file: No such file or dir".
+It the lack of bit ubuntu64 in the 32 part of the class library , you should install lib32nucurse5 and lib32stdc++6 ,lib32zl sudo apt-get install lib32nucurse5 lib32stdc++6 lib32zl # ubuntu

 Once the app is installed it will be named "Tensorflow Demo" and have the orange Tensorflow logo as its icon.